SLongofono/448_Project1/README.md

   7. Start the server: from the directory which contains the 'app' folder, type './run.py'
   8. Open a browser and navigate to 'http://localhost:5000/'.
 Your username and password should match what you put in the config.py file.

+Notes:
+	Every time the app is used, start the virtual environment again before starting the server.
+	This project was developed and tested on Fedora 24 using Google Chrome.
+YMMV on other setups.